NKwakye/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 0-alias | Creates and alias |
 1-hello_you | Prints hello user|
 2-path | add /action to the PATH. /action |
+3-paths | create a script that counts the number of directories in the PATH |